MicrosoftDocs/Edge-Enterprise/edgeenterprise/edge-ie-mode-sitelist.md

 The following steps are part of a site configuration strategy for IE mode:
 1. Prepare your site list
 2. Configure neutral sites
-3. (Optional) Use cookie sharing if required
+3. (Optional) Use cookie sharing if necessary

 <!--
 Step 1.  – if you don’t have one use Site Discovery Step-by-Step